ifesdjeen/hashed-wheel-timer/README.md

 The following charts show the performance of JDK `ScheduledExecutorService` (violet) vs `HashedWheelTimer` (black).
-The X is the amount of tasks submitted sequentially, the Y axis is the latency until all the tasks were executed.
+The X is the amount of tasks submitted sequentially, the Y `Score` axis is the latency until all the tasks were executed.

 ![Single Timer Benchmark](https://raw.githubusercontent.com/ifesdjeen/hashed-wheel-timer/master/doc/images/single_timer.png)